-That snow is but the prayer
+That snow is but a prayer

-Said when soul in winter's glade
+Said when the soul in winter’s glade

 Calls the body from its lair,

-To stand within the last of light,
+To stand within the test of light,

 Becoming less than air,

-To leave behind what came before
+And leave behind what came before

 In the shadows dawn prepares.